larsvilhuber/reproducibility-for-llm/presentation/01-run_it_again.md

 # Run it all again

-The very first test is that your code must run, beginning to end, top to bottom, without error, and ideally without any user intervention.
+The very first test is that your code must run, **beginning to end,** top to bottom, without error, and ideally without any user intervention.
 This should in principle (re)create all figures, tables, and numbers you include in your paper.

 ## TL;DR

 This is pretty much the most basic test of reproducibility.

+> This has nothing to do with LLM/AI!

 If you cannot run your code, you cannot reproduce your results, nor can anybody else.
 So just re-run the code.

 ## Exceptions